theblueskies/publine/README.md

 1. DynamoDB events getting sent over the DynamoDB stream on TTL expiry
 2. an AWS Lambda ingesting events from a DynamoDB stream
+3. a second AWS Lambda that ensures that items are deleted on expiry and placed on Dynamodb stream

 There are two major steps to deploy - building the lambda and deploying the lambda alongwith DynamoDB and related infrastructure